zeriahgroup/Travel/travels/2026_Tasmania.md

 **Need to find lodging in Launceston**

-## Day 8 - 29 May (Friday) - [Seahorse World](https://seahorseworld.com.au/) and [Platypus House](https://platypushouse.com.au/) and the long trip back to Hobart

-**Morning Breakfast at Banjo’s Bakery Café before travelling northbound to Seahorse World and Platapus House**

 ## Day 8 - 29 May (Friday) - Tamar Valley & The Heritage Highway

 **Morning: Breakfast & Beauty Point Wildlife**